Creating Legal Experiences

 Gain Legal Experience

-Actually gaining practical legal experience is the most difficult aspect of the job search for any evening student.
-The good news is, there are several ways to do it and still work full time - the down side is that every one of these ways takes time.
+Gaining practical legal experience may be the most difficult aspect of the job search for an evening student.
+The good news is, there are several ways to do it and still work full time - the downside is that it will place additional demands on your time.
 One of the best approaches is to implement some of these strategies, especially any legal volunteer work, only in summer, so as not to overload your already busy schedule.
 Be sure to contact us for assistance in setting up the following:

 *Contact your company’s in-house counsel or law firm about projects you can work on.
 Sometimes you can arrange with a professor to get credit - e.g., independent study, for work on special legal projects with in-house or outside counsel.

 *Participate in the pro bono honors program by performing some pro bono legal work for any agency you are interested in.
-There are legal organizations that cover just about every area of interest, and many times you can perform legal research by e-mail.
+There are legal organizations that cover just about every area of interest, and many times you can perform legal research remotely.

 *Sign up for as many practical skills courses in law school as you possibly can: Legal Clinic, clinical internship seminars, moot court mock trial, etc.